mattiamanzati/nextgen-effect-devtools/slides.md

 Right now we have a LSP rule, but the compiler will not catch this error, because the LSP is loaded only inside the editor, and not by the TSC compiler.

-To address this, we plan to build an ESLint plugin specifically targeting these scenarios, so we can catch this errors in the linting phase before compiling your code.

 -->
 ---
 preload: false
 ---

+# @effect/eslint-plugin <sup>(future)</sup>
+- Allows to prevent mistakes like
+- Will provide an in-editor way to teach Effect best practices
+- ...we'll also look into other linters as well!

 <!--

+To address this kind of errors, we plan to build an ESLint plugin specifically targeting these scenarios, so we can catch this errors in the linting phase before compiling your code.

 Long-term, we plan to add more rules, including stylistic ones, to improve your code.

 I strongly believe that building an interactive experience inside your editor with the language service and lint rules will be a significant improvement for those learning Effect or enhancing their Effect codebases.

 Take generic services, for example.
 Many of us have tried to create them while learning Effect, only to struggle with the types.
 Instead of spending time searching the docs, imagine getting a warning when you define a service with generics, pointing you to the relevant documentation explaining why it's not recommended.
 This would save time and guide you towards best practices.

+And we plan on starting with eslint, but definitely will look into supporting other linting tools as well.

 -->